Lawsuit Alleges Strip Club Violated Dram Shop Law

 Lawsuit in Houston Alleges Strip Club Violated Dram Shop Law and Caused Auto Accident

-Houston residents know that DWI car accident related lawsuits are usually filed against the driver of the vehicle.
-However, in a recent case a suit was filed against a strip club who served a man too much alcohol.
+Houston residents know that DWI car accident-related lawsuits are usually filed against the driver of the vehicle.
+However, in a recent case, a suit was filed against a strip club that served a man too much alcohol.

 Club Policy at Issue

 A policy of the club is thought to play a role in why the man was overly served.
 The club charges its entertainers a “house charge” to work there.
 Entertainers must sell drinks to earn credit toward this charge.
 This results in overly aggressive alcohol selling, which causes customers to become extremely intoxicated.
 It happens every night in Houston.

 There is potential for a policy like this to violate Texas’s Dram Shop law.
 A dram shop is any drinking establishment that serves alcoholic beverages.